Tech is back to mess with stuff in ‘Black Mirror’ Season 4 teaser

 The teaser features a lot of quick cuts and short glimpses, but I’m most intrigued by this Star Trek-looking episode called “USS Callister” staring Jesse Plemons, aka the reason that one season of Friday Night Lights was so bad.

-“Arkangel,” another episode fro mthe new season starring Rosemarie Dewitt, was directed by Jodie Foster, so that’s intriguing, too.
+“Arkangel,” another episode from the new season starring Rosemarie Dewitt, was directed by Jodie Foster, so that’s intriguing, too.
 Overall you’re pretty much guaranteed a healthy helping of tech-caused dystopia, of course.

 We all already know tech is bad, of course, no matter what the hue of your mirror.